About peer-to-peer publishing.

 We can initiate many spaces in a context by using different perspectives.
-As the web is a gigantic network of computers, I would see these ― the computers ― as subspaces.
+As the web is a gigantic network of computers, I would see these, the computers, as subspaces.

-In the HTTP universe 1 computer mostly equals to 1 site as you can access it by the machine's IP address.
+In the HTTP universe 1 computer usually equals to 1 site as you can access it by the machine's IP address.
 This limits you in the number of sites you would like to publish: most hosting services don't sell cheap hosting plans for small and simple sites and it's also some time to setup them.

 On the peer-to-peer web you can start a site anarchistically, without depending on domain name registrars and cloud storage services.
 There's no need to own a piece of web-land, you're free to have as many sites as you want without the need to pay for anything ― and you don't need another computer besides your personal one.

 I see the peer-to-peer web similar to the utopia of not-owning.